-2) The investigating officer shall draft a report on the inspections conducted regarding the preceding year by the end of March of each year and forward this to the executive management and the compliance officer.
-This report is to be communicated to the FMA on request.
+2) The investigating officer shall draft a report on the inspections conducted regarding the preceding year by the end of March of each year.
+The report must in particular contain remarks on the effectiveness of the system to combat money laundering, organised crime, and financing of terrorism.
+The report shall be forwarded to the management level and the compliance officer and shall be transmitted to the FMA on request.
+154